Last Updated on: by

 - Iris diaphragm adjusts the amount of light that reaches the specimen.

-- Diaphragm is a five holed disk placed under the stage.
+- The diaphragm is a five holed disk placed under the stage.

 - Each hole is of a different diameter.
 By turning it, you can vary the amount of light passing through the stage opening.